chris320211/internship-scraper/README.md

 ## Performance

-- Backend caches all internship data for 1 hour
+- Backend stores all internship data in PostgreSQL database
+- Automatic refresh every 6 hours via cron job
-- Typical response time: <100ms (cached) or 5-10s (fresh fetch from 20 companies)
+- Typical response time: <100ms (from database)
 - No rate limiting on GET requests
-- Concurrent fetching from all companies
+- Concurrent fetching from all companies and platforms (50+ sources)

 ## Troubleshooting